sumo961/PhidgetHX/README.md

 Haxe Phidget client library

+Updated for Openfl 3 (requires updated socketXML class to run, works fine as is for _legacy)

-Initial goal is stable Flash target.
-Neko and CPP next in line.
+Tested to run in Flash and CPP

+Also added Test project